melissaharijanto/gameroom-frontend/README.md

 When clicking on the posts on the [Community Page](#community-page), you will be able to read others' posts and also comment on it.

+To delete posts, simply press the bin on the top right corner and click `Yes, I want to delete this` in the confirmation modal.
+To edit posts, click the pencil icon and text fields should show in place of the title and post body.
+Simply edit them and click `Save changes` to save your changes, or the pencil icon to cancel any changes.

 ### Search Page

 <img src="src/resources/images/readme/search.png">